 Listen to ZZ Top Perform the Title Track from 'Rhythmeen'

 The end result highlighted a grittier sound than ZZ Top had explored in years.
 That change fit in with the overall drift away from pop production among classic rock artists in the '90s, but in the band's case, it was also the outgrowth of constant calls from their audience to get back to their more traditional blues roots.
 Synth varnish scrubbed off and instruments tuned down, the album essentially named itself.

 "We asked ourselves why are all these enjoyable guitarists found in Texas, and all we could come up with was that, culturally, there’s not much else to do there other than focus on improving some kind of technical skill.
-Which isn’t much of a reason, and, what with the internet and everything, even that’s not true anymore," shrugged Gibbons.
+Which isn’t much of a reason, and, what with the internet and everything, even that’s not true anymore," Gibbons said with a shrug.
 "But for when we started, we know we wouldn’t have done it like that if we’d been from anywhere else."

 See ZZ Top in the Top 25 Southern Rock Albums